|INSTRUCTIONS - Ninja Remote 2: Weaponized|

 The BOMB button is the center red button with an image of a round bomb.
 After programming a TV, point remote at TV and press the BOMB button once.
 The TV will now change channels, volume, etc slowly over time.
 Duration of bombing is a random time between 8-15 minutes.
 It will look like a human is doing it.
 Press any number key on the remote to stop bombing.

-- Hide the remote, make sure to have a straight line of site to the TV.
+- Hide the remote, make sure to have a line of sight to the TV.
 Press the BOMB button and leave the room.
 Shenanigans will ensue.

 The JAM button is the orange button with the three lightning bolts.
 The JAM will prevent other remotes from controlling the TV.
 The TV does not need to be programmed to jam.
 Point at TV and press the JAM button once.
 Now, remotes trying to control TV will will not work!
 Jamming will automatically stop after 15 minutes.
 Press any number on the remote to stop jamming.
 Jamming is power intensive.
 Jamming must occur at less than the maximum range distance.